All Episodes

 Meanwhile, we have tens of thousands of Americans fighting a war in Afghanistan that Obama himself said is crucial.

-Yet today he's campaigning for Corzine in New Jersey after doing a fundraiser with millionaires last night.
+Yet today he's campaigning for corzine in New Jersey after doing a fundraiser with millionaires last night.

-I wouldn't much care, obviously, but for the fact that he's leaving our soldiers on the battlefield without the support that the commanders have asked for, and he just doesn't seem to care that someone's child or husband or wife or father or mother is is facing down this enemy without the support they need.
+I wouldn't much care, obviously, but for the fact that he's leaving our soldiers on the battlefield without the support that the commanders have asked for, and he just doesn't seem to care that someone's child or husband or wife or father or mother is facing down this enemy without the support they need.

 He just doesn't seem to care.

-Oh, they got to marginalize me.
+Oh, they got to marginalize me, a private citizen talk show host.

-They got a marginalized Fox News.
+They got to marginalize Fox News.

 They got to go after the First Amendment and people who are using it to dissent from the radicalism represented by Obama.

-When will this president look at he put aside his ego?
+When will this president look at me, put aside his ego, say, I like that in you.

-I like the fact that you think for yourself, I like that in you.
+I like the fact that you think for yourself.

 When will this president put aside his max headroom ego, his arrogance, his political agenda, and do the right thing just once?

-I do, my own audience is stick to the issues when I want to talk about football.
+My own audience is stick to the issues when I want to talk about football.

 I get attacked when I go out and take a day off to go play golf with my buddies.